BizOpsAdvisor/payment_automation/README.md

 export SPREADSHEET_ID=<your sheet id>
 # Optional: use a local credentials file
 export GOOGLE_APPLICATION_CREDENTIALS=credentials.json
-# Or fetch credentials from Secret Manager
+# Or fetch credentials from Secret Manager.
+Set this to the full resource
+# name of your secret containing the service account JSON.
 export GOOGLE_CLIENT_SECRET_NAME=projects/693032250063/secrets/webapp_google_client_secret
 python main.py
 ```